 INFORMATION ADVICE & GUIDANCE

-The Information, Advice and Guidance (IAG) service is provided by Cardboard Citizens to empower Members to overcome their problems and barriers through direct support and referrals to specialist community services and projects.
-The service has grown and developed in recent years and now offers individuals tailored support as a part of the wider membership offer.
+The Information, Advice and Guidance (IAG) service is provided by our volunteers to empower the local community to overcome their problems and barriers through direct support and referrals to specialist community services and projects.
+The service has grown and developed in recent years and now offers individuals tailored support service.

 We help older people with benefits claim

 Together with our local partners, we help older people to know about and claim the benefits they’re entitled to, such as Carer’s Allowance, Attendance Allowance, disability living allowance and Pension Credit.

 Domestic abuse is behaviour from a family member, partner or ex-partner that: